Dedalus PDE solver

-- "Inverse cascade suppression and shear layer formation in MHD turbulence subject to a guide field and misaligned rotation" Benavides et al., accepted to Journal of Fluid Mechanics, 2021. [arxiv]
+- "Inverse cascade suppression and shear layer formation in MHD turbulence subject to a guide field and misaligned rotation" Benavides et al., Journal of Fluid Mechanics, 2022. [doi]

 "eigentools: A Python package for studying differential eigenvalue problems with an emphasis on robustness"